tuutoo/BreezeChat/README.md

 ## **Contributing**

 We welcome contributions to **LinguaLens**!
-If you’d like to improve the project, please follow these steps:
+If you'd like to improve the project, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.